Spinal Muscle Strain

 Learn More About Spinal Muscle Strain

-If you experience severe symptoms, you should seek the help of a qualified spine specialist sooner rather than later, as spine injuries can worsen quickly.
-Emergency care may be required if you lose bladder or bowel control, have severe abdominal pain, or are running a high fever.
+If severe symptoms like numbness or tingling occur, it’s essential to consult a spine specialist promptly, as these could signal nerve involvement.
+Seek emergency care if you lose bladder or bowel control, have severe abdominal pain, or are running a high fever.

-Risk factors for lower back injury include things that are impossible to control, like aging, and things that can typically be at least partially controlled with lifestyle choices, like weight or muscle tone.
-Other risk factors, like the following, can be mitigated with proper care.
+Risk factors for lower back injury include things that are impossible to control, like aging and things that can typically be at least partially controlled with lifestyle choices, like weight or muscle tone.
+Other risk factors, like the following, can be appropriately mitigated.

 • Repetitive motions.
 Overuse of muscles can cause muscle tears.
-Certain types of athletes are at higher risk, such as rowers, golfers, and baseball players.
-Workers in specific professions can also be at risk, including carpenters and painters.
+Certain types of athletes, such as rowers, golfers, and baseball players, are at higher risk.
+Workers in specific professions, including carpenters and painters, can also be at risk.

-Preventing lumbar strain isn’t always possible, but you can take steps to reduce strain on your back and make lifestyle choices to support spinal health.
+Preventing lumbar strain isn’t always possible, but you can reduce strain on your back and make lifestyle choices to support spinal health.

 • If you’re exercising or playing sports and your back starts to hurt, stop and don’t push through the pain.